tatou-tatou/Themes/Stendhal/README.md

 Firefox+Vimperator, music player is ncmpcpp, terminal is termite, shell is zsh with a syntax highlighting plugin and the file manager is Thunar.

 ##Config files

+###To put in your $PATH
 *bspwmrc* goes into `~/.config/bspwm`

 *bspwmpanel* and *bspwmpanel-bar* generate the content of the panel.

-Put them in your $PATH.
+*mailbox_to_fifo* is used to display the number of unread mails.

+*not-stat* makes the music notification.
+It also does a lot of other things, read the dedicated section.

+All the colors used by the above scripts are defined in *bar_colors*.

+###Misc.
-I've also included the `config.h` I use for lemonboy's bar, and the termite config file.
+I've also included the termite config file.
 The firefox userchrome is there too, but not the 4chan css.

+For reference purpose, I added the `config.h` I used for the previous version of bar-aint-recursive (it needed recompiling to change the settings).

 ##Mails
 On my system, cron fetches mails every hours.
 I configured it to call `mailbox_to_fifo` after that.